Pages Router

 , but it might be different depending on your setup.

-Once you’ve set everything up, you should be able to switch to the locale using the locale switcher on the builder.
+Once you’ve set everything up, you should be able to switch to the locale using the locale switcher in the Visual Builder.

 .